Breadcrumb navigation

 Composition:

-There will be a separate call for compositions, to be workshopped/performed in our Concert Hall or Theatre, for which the instrumentation will be advertised shortly.
+There is a separate call for compositions, to be workshopped/performed in our Concert Hall or Theatre, for violin and piano.

 Workshops and invited participants: